mohamadre3a/RagTeX/README.md

+# Note 🚧

+This is an ongoing learning project.
+It is not yet a polished tool for other people to install and use.

+The current goal is to build a small but realistic RAG system over a LaTeX academic paper, while learning as I do it.

-# LaTeX Paper RAG Assistant
+# LaTeX Paper RAG Assistant 📄🔎

 A simple Retrieval-Augmented Generation project for asking questions about a LaTeX academic paper.

 This project is my first practical RAG system.
-Instead of using a generic PDF or website, I use a paper written in LaTeX, because academic papers have structure: sections, equations, appendices, references, figures, and old drafts.
-The goal is to understand the full RAG pipeline in a small but realistic setting.
+Instead of using a generic PDF or website, I use a paper written in LaTeX because academic papers have structure: sections, equations, appendices, references, figures, and old drafts.
+The goal is to understand the full RAG pipeline in a small but realistic setting, starting from a simple notebook prototype and gradually making it more LaTeX-aware.

 ## What this project does